Mozza7/ABOS/README.md

 multicore_on = This is to choose whether or not you would like to use multicore processing.
 A task will be run on each core; 4 cores = 4 backups at once

-cores = Set the number of cores you would like (dependandt on multicore_on)
+cores = Set the number of cores you would like (dependant on multicore_on)

 nas = Whether you are using a network file share (this checks whether the drive is connected, and waits until is)